Juandlc25/github-app-zeb/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under anything.
 Feel free to use and modify the code as needed.